Candace Owens Rips Cardi B, Calls Her The ‘Jussie Smollett Of The Hip Hop World’

-Conservative commentator called Cardi B “the Jussie Smollett of the hip hop world” after the Brooklyn rapper documented an incident involving her husband Offset, her cousin, the Beverly Hills Police Department (BHPD), and a crowd of Trump supporters.
+Conservative commentator Candace Owens called Cardi B “the Jussie Smollett of the hip hop world” after the Brooklyn rapper documented an incident involving her husband Offset, her cousin, the Beverly Hills Police Department (BHPD), and a crowd of Trump supporters.

-As previously reported by The Inquisitr, on Saturday afternoon the three were driving through the city when they came upon a caravan of vehicles bearing Trump-flags and other pro-Trump regalia.
+As previously reported by The Inquisitr, on Saturday afternoon, the three were driving through the city when they came upon a caravan of vehicles bearing Trump flags and other pro-Trump regalia.
 In a video made available via TMZ, Cardi claimed that the crowd made her “scared” and that she was afraid there might be violence.

-Eventually the BHPD turned up, saying that they’d received reports that one or more occupants of Cardi’s SUV had waved their guns at the Trump crowd.
-Officers briefly handcuffed and detained Offset before letting him go, but arrested her cousin, Marcelo Almanzar, and charged him with carrying a concealed weapon and carrying a loaded firearm in public.
+Eventually, the BHPD turned up, saying that they’d received reports that one or more occupants of Cardi’s SUV had waved their guns at the Trump crowd.
+Officers briefly handcuffed and detained Offset before letting him go.
+However, they arrested her cousin, Marcelo Almanzar, and charged him with carrying a concealed weapon and having a loaded firearm in public.

 In an Instagram story published Monday, Owens accused the Bronx songstress of having become the rap equivalent of Smollett.